mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 The new theorem follows from considering an LSTM that uses random vectors as word embeddings and computes the DisC embedding in one pass over the text.
 (For details see our appendix.)

 We empirically tested the effect of dimensionality by measuring performance of DisC on IMDb sentiment classification.
 As our theory predicts, the accuracy of DisC using random word embeddings converges to that of BonGs as dimensionality increases.
+(In the figure below "Rademacher vectors" are those with entries drawn randomly from $\pm1$.)
 Interestingly we also find that DisC using pretrained word embeddings like GloVe reaches BonG performance at much smaller dimensions, an unsurprising but important point that we will discuss next.

 <div style="text-align:center;">
 <img src="/assets/imdbperf_uni_bi.png" width = "60%" />